Skip to content

 See the Court of Appeal’s decision here.

-See LEAF’s factum (translated from French) here.
+See LEAF’s factum at the Quebec Court of Appeal (translated from French) here.

 Case News